-Be Careful Not to Ship TOO Far After the Ship Date
+Be Careful Not to Ship Too Far After the Ship Date

-Heads up!
+Another reason we suggest shipping as close to your select date is because of the price you may pay for waiting.
 It’s not uncommon for shipping carriers to raise postage prices over the course of a year (or sometimes sooner).
 In some cases, postage purchased at an earlier date may not be accurate for future dates.
 Therefore, we always recommend that you ensure you have the proper amount of postage before scheduling or dropping off a shipment.
 This is especially true if you decide to buy postage online and hold onto it for the future.